 Babies are unpredictable in general and waking is inevitably going to happen.
 Just remember not to fret because he will go back to sleep.
 If he is unable to burp, he may actually wake up due to the pressure on his stomach.
 Even adults can relate to this uncomfortable feeling.
 Once it is relieved, he can easily be changed, rocked, and laid down to sleep.
-Learning methods that work best for Baby will come with time and repetition.
-After a while, parents tend to get into a flow with Baby, and this becomes an effortless task that can be done without waking the baby.
+Learning methods that work best for baby will come with time and repetition.
+After a while, parents tend to get into a flow with the baby, and this becomes an effortless task that can be done without waking up the baby.

 ENJOY YOUR BABY